Every organization needs an employee handbook. And every organization needs to keep their handbook up-to-date.

 - LGBT Rights

-Participating organizations of 501(c) Agencies Trust can use our HR Services department to help with updating their employee handbooks.
-Just give us a call at 800-358-2163 for assistance.
+Participating organizations of 501(c) Agencies Trust can use HR Services to help with updating their employee handbooks.
+For further information, please contact us.